hamzehkhazaei/EECS3221_MiniProj1/Project_Description_and_Grading.md

-## EECS3221: MiniProject1 Description and Evaluation Criteria
+## Description and Evaluation Criteria of the Project
 **Out:** January 20, 2020
 **Due:** February 3, 2020